Import dynamic URLs

 .
 But instead of the newest updates, the platform ends up importing a file from September 18, 23:00:00 because Productsup servers use the UTC timezone to unify processes across timezones.

-However, there are situations where it is impossible to avoid including hours, minutes, and seconds into the URL of your file.
+However, there are situations where it's impossible to avoid including hours, minutes, and seconds into the URL of your file.
 If so, see the following:

 You can use a Twig to define the time format used in the URL.
 For example, you can use the Twig